naitikbhise/COMP6721-2/README.md

 ## Written by Naitik Bhise (40106507) and Paras Kapoor (40114178)
 ## For COMP 6721 Section FI – Fall 2019

+Requirements : Libraries required for the successful running of the project along with their versions are mentioned in the requirements.txt.
+In order to install these dependencies, run the terminal command : # pip install requirements.txt
 Instructions to use all the scripts are given below :

 1. Main Project :